 Who Is Odell Beckham Jr.’s Mom Heather Van Norman?

-Heather Van Norman was born in Windom, Minnesota, to adoptive parents Don and Millie.
+Heather Van Norman was born in Windom, Minnesota, to adoptive parents Don Van Norman and Millie Van Norman

 Throughout middle school and high school up north, she discovered she was a pretty fast runner.
 By the time Van Norman graduated high school, she owned a 147-race winning streak.
 The Star Tribune described her as a “one-person team” for Windom en route to winning back-to-back state titles in 1987 and 1988.